Crossing Borders from Montenegro: What Rental Drivers Need to Know

 Border Crossing with a Rental Car

 Montenegro shares borders with Croatia, Bosnia, Serbia, Albania, and Kosovo.
-All five can be crossed with a rental car — provided you notify the rental company at booking.
+All five can be crossed with a rental car, tick the country at booking.

 The key document is the Green Card: a certificate proving your rental insurance is valid outside Montenegro.
 Without it, you'll be turned back at the border.